AlbertoConcovia/ReactGoogleMaps/README.md

-# FED
+# React Google Maps

 @Author: Alberto Concovia Email: concovia@gmail.com

 About
-This is a solution for FED Take Home Task using React.js
+This is a solution Taking Home Task using React.js

 <h2>Technologies and Modules</h2>
     "@jest-dom"